googlefonts/googlefonts.github.io/gf-guide/metrics.md

 <br><br>
 Throughout countless threads and discussions, GF decided to make the priority on cross-platform compatibility and therefore apply the following requirements.
 Read them carefully because once a family is onbaorded, vertical metrics are meant to remain always the same to avoid regression, as mentioned in <a href="./onboarding">Adding & upgrading fonts to Google Fonts</a>.
 <br><br>
-Please note that CJK fonts (Chinese-Japanese-Korean scripts) are treated as special cases, and should follow the instructions at the end of the document.
+Please note that first metrics guides refered in this guide are Latin focused and probably will not work too well for cases like Myanmar or other complex scripts.
+CJK fonts (Chinese-Japanese-Korean scripts) are treated as special cases, and should follow the instructions at the end of the document.

 </div>